-Potomac WFP Consent Decree Program: This program provides for the planning, design, and construction required for the implementation of Operational Improvements and, Short-Term and Long-Term Capital Improvements at the Potomac Water Filtration Plant to meet the new discharge limitations identified in the Consent Decree.
-The plant has experienced higher chemical and hauling costs due to higher level of treatment and larger volume of solids removed in response to the Consent Decree.
+Potomac WFP Consent Decree Program: This program provides for the planning, design, and construction required for the implementation of Operational Improvements and, Short-Term and Long-Term Capital Improvements at the Potomac Plant to meet the new discharge limitations identified in the Consent Decree.
+The plant has experienced higher chemical and hauling costs due to higher levels of treatment and larger volumes of solids removed in response to the Consent Decree.